Conference Program:

 Technology, particularly within the world of education, can all too easily be perceived as cold and impersonal.
 The way technology-based systems and learning experiences are designed in higher education, workplace learning, and other educational environments is often far from ideal.
 But AI and new technologies offer opportunities for us to create warm, meaningful, and personally-relevant learning experiences, if we follow a sound design approach.

 In this session, we’ll discuss what such an approach can involve.
 By drawing from progressive learning theory and other areas, such as cognitive science and motivational theory, we can use technology in creative ways to produce experiences that resonate with learners and feel “warm” without feeling as if they’re pretending to be human replacements.
-This approach can created deliver meaningful, personal, engaging, immersive experiences on a large scale, designed to reach a wide audience and to allow people to learn in individualized ways.
+This approach can create and deliver meaningful, personal, engaging, immersive experiences on a large scale, designed to reach a wide audience and to allow people to learn in individualized ways.

 3:00 PM - 3:15 PM